zahiruldu/global.hackathon/Teams/PyJunkies/ABOUT.md

 - [papab](https://bitbucket.org/radekhofman)

 ## Project
-We are seeking synergy between computers, science and improvement of life on Earth.
+We are seeking synergy between computers, science and improvement of life.